Let’s be honest.

 A clogged air or fuel filter can starve the spark plugs of both ingredients needed for combustion.
 Less air or fuel causes misfires and engine shaking, too.
 When that happens, your Check Engine Light will come on.

 A recent fender bender could have bent your axle.
-A bent axle can lead to shaking between 40-50 mph, with the vibrating increasing along with speed.
+A bent axle can lead to shaking between 40-50 mph, with the vibration increasing along with speed.

 On the other hand, bent driveshafts cause shaking at lower speeds, which fluctuates based on acceleration and braking.